Welcome to O’Gorman’s International Program!

 O’Gorman High School is recognized as a three-time National Blue Ribbon School for its high levels of student achievement.
 At O’G, you will have an outstanding American high school experience while achieving academic excellence, becoming part of a faith-filled community, and getting involved in athletics and the arts.
 Read below to find out why you belong in blue.

 O’Gorman High School is SEVIS (Student & Exchange Visitor Information System) approved.

-International Director, Kelly Jones is looking forward to helping you find your place at O’G. To get started, just contact her.
+Coordinator of International Students, Caitlin Hamstra is looking forward to helping you find your place at O’G. To get started, just contact her.

 O’Gorman High School is a four-year Catholic high school comprised of approximately 800 students.
 OGHS is proud to have been named a “National Blue Ribbon School” by the United States Department of Education three times: in 1985, 2005 and in 2014.
 OGHS has also been named a top 50 Catholic Education Honor Roll-School of Excellence for 8 consecutive years.